mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-installing-Rstudio.md

 ---
 #layout: post
-title: Rstudio Installation & Configuration (Windows)
+title: RStudio Installation & Configuration (Windows)
-subtitle: Setting up your RStudio environment
+subtitle: Getting started with R and RStudio
 excerpt: "In this guide I'm going to show you how to install and configure your RStudio environment as a complete beginner."
 header:
   overlay_image: /img/posts/01-exchanges/nomics-api.jpg